 INTRODUCTION

 Metabolic syndrome (MetS) is characterized by the clustering of metabolic abnormalities such as glucose intolerance, central obesity, hypertension, and dyslipidemia.
 Although there is no concurrence on a MetS definition for children and adolescents, the prevalence of MetS in obese children is documented to be approximately 30%[1].
-Since MetS components show stability from childhood to adulthood, children fulfilling diagnostic criteria for MetS, may remain at high risk as they enter adulthood[2].
-MetS severity in childhood has been linked to future risk of type 2 diabetes and cardiovascular disease (CVD)[3], indicating that implementing interventions for a healthy lifestyle early in childhood might be preventive against future development MetS and its complications.
+Since MetS components show stability from childhood to adulthood, children fulfilling diagnostic criteria for MetS may remain at high risk as they enter adulthood[2].
+MetS severity in childhood has been linked to future risk of type 2 diabetes and cardiovascular disease (CVD)[3], indicating that implementing interventions for a healthy lifestyle early in childhood might be preventive against future development of MetS and its complications.

 The primary goal for MetS management is to alleviate all metabolic risk factors through effective lifestyle changes[4].
-Research indicates healthy dietary patterns, such as the Mediterranean, and Dietary approach to stop hypertension diet, all of which recommend high intakes of vegetables, improve MetS and type 2 diabetes[5,6]; however, data on the associations between vegetable intakes as an individual dietary component and MetS, type 2 diabetes and CVD remain inconsistent[7-13].
-Although one meta-analysis including twenty-six observational studies reported beneficial effects for consumption of vegetables on MetS[7], another meta-analysis of randomized controlled trials found no effect on MetS components[8].
-Protective effects of vegetable consumption against other nutrition-related chronic diseases such as type 2 diabetes, are also still not clear; some report an inverse association[9], while others document none[10,11], and some others report a threshold of around two-three servings/day of vegetables, after which diabetes risk did not reduce further[12,13].
-This inconsistency of findings might probably be due to differences in amounts and specific subgroups of vegetables in different studies.
-Biological effects of vegetables may vary due to their phytochemical profiles: Leafy vegetables as a source of nitrogen containing compounds, nitrate, and carotenoids, lutein, polyphenols, flavonoids, phenolic acids, lignans[14]; Cabbage as a source of polyphenols, flavonoids, phenolic acids, lignans; Allium vegetables as source of organosulfur compound, allyl cysteine, alliin, allicin, and allyl disulfide, flavonoids and phenolic compounds[15], and fruity vegetables as a source of carotenoids, lycopene and pro-vitamin A, beta-carotene[7].
-In addition, consuming a variety of vegetables such as green leafy-, allium-, and cruciferous vegetables has been inconsistently associated with CVD risk[16-21] and type 2 diabetes[9,11,22,23].
+Research indicates healthy dietary patterns, such as the Mediterranean and Dietary approach to stop hypertension diets, all of which recommend high intakes of vegetables, improve MetS and type 2 diabetes[5,6]; however, data on the associations between vegetable intakes as an individual dietary component and MetS, type 2 diabetes, and CVD remain inconsistent[7-13].
+Although one meta-analysis, including 26 observational studies, reported beneficial effects for consumption of vegetables on MetS[7], another meta-analysis of randomized controlled trials found no effect on MetS components[8].
+Protective effects of vegetable consumption against other nutrition-related chronic diseases, such as type 2 diabetes, are also still not clear; some report an inverse association[9], while others document none[10,11].
+Some others report a threshold of around two-three servings/day of vegetables, after which diabetes risk did not reduce further[12,13].
+This inconsistency of findings might probably be due to differences in the amounts and specific subgroups of vegetables in different studies.
+Biological effects of vegetables may vary due to their phytochemical profiles: Leafy vegetables as a source of nitrogen containing compounds, nitrate, and carotenoids, lutein, polyphenols, flavonoids, phenolic acids, and lignans[14]; Cabbage as a source of polyphenols, flavonoids, phenolic acids, lignans; Allium vegetables as source of organosulfur compound, allyl cysteine, alliin, allicin, and allyl disulfide, flavonoids, and phenolic compounds[15]; and fruity vegetables as a source of carotenoids, lycopene and pro-vitamin A, beta-carotene[7].
+In addition, consuming a variety of vegetables, such as green leafy-, allium-, and cruciferous vegetables, has been inconsistently associated with CVD risk[16-21] and type 2 diabetes[9,11,22,23].

-As mentioned, subgroups of vegetables may differ in nutritional content, energy, fiber and phytochemicals[24]; considering the limited data available on the association of different types of vegetables with MetS, the aim of our study was to investigate the association between intakes of various types of vegetables and MetS after 3.6 years of follow-up in Tehranian children and adolescents, aged 6-18 years.
+As mentioned, subgroups of vegetables may differ in nutritional content, energy, fiber, and phytochemicals[24].
+Considering the limited data available on the association of different types of vegetables with MetS, the aim of our study was to investigate the association between intake of various types of vegetables and MetS after 3.6 years of follow-up in Tehranian children and adolescents, aged 6-18 years.

 MATERIALS AND METHODS